 Joe, a passionate Web2 gamer, is introduced to the world of web3 gaming by his friend Bob.
 Excited by the idea of truly owning his in-game assets, Joe decides to give it a try.

 Later, Joe learns about Gitcoin’s quadratic funding and decides to support a US-based civic project.
 To vote, Joe needs to prove that he’s a US citizen and over 18 years old.
-Using Zeronym, Holonym’s identity protocol, Joe verifies his identity without revealing any personal data.
+Using Zeronym, Joe verifies his identity without revealing any personal data.
 Through Zero Knowledge Proofs (ZKPs), he proves his eligibility and casts his vote, all while keeping his privacy intact.

 Joe’s experience with web3 continues to grow when his gaming platform announces a new round of airdrops, rewarding genuine users.
 To qualify, Joe uses Human Keys with Zeronym to prove that his account is legitimate and not a bot.